 The falls are only a 45 minute return walk from the upper car park, which accounts for the popularity of that approach.
 By comparison, the lower car park is quoted as being three hours return walk from the falls - an obvious deterrent for those looking to save time and energy.
 I first visited the Liffey Falls using the popular route, and it was delightful, but on my last visit I used the lower road because it is better suited for campervans.
 I was in for a treat.

 Even just getting to the lower track is a delight.
 The steep edge of the central plateau - known as the Great Western Tiers - looms large as you cross lush green farmland towards the Liffey River.
-As the valley closes in, you pass through the idyllic-looking locality of Liffey, where Australian Greens senator Bob Brown has a cottage.
-Retreating here has helped Bob maintain sanity in the world of politics, and it's not hard to see why - he picked a great spot.
+As the valley closes in, you pass through the idyllic-looking locality of Liffey, where former Australian Greens leader and senator Bob Brown has a cottage.
+Retreating here helped Bob maintain sanity in the world of politics, and it's not hard to see why - he picked a great spot.
 Continuing up the narrowing road brings you to the Lower Liffey Reserve campground.

 Walking to the falls from here is relatively easy; much of the track follows old rail trails used for logging around a century ago.
 In two places the Liffey River is crossed on small but sturdy bridges, providing opportunities to pause and soak up the sound of the gurgling waters.